jakemcc/jakemccrary.com/source/_posts/2020-11-11-creating-a-custom-kindle-dictionary.markdown

 If you're ever in a situation where you think a custom dictionary would be useful, feel free to reach out.

 Go forth and make dictionaries.

+## Extra

+There are some helpful comments on this blog post.
+If you are going to make a dictionary, I'd recommend clicking the button for comments and

+There are some helpful comments on this blog post.
+If you are